 Configure FTP Server Windows 10

-Give a name for FTP site and browse the local folder which you want to share with others through FTP server.
+- Give a name for the FTP site and browse the local folder which you want to share with others through the FTP server.

 Let’s assume this scenario

 If you want specific users to have read and write access, so obviously they must type a username and password for it.
 Other users can access the FTP site without any username or password to view the content only, it’s called anonymous users access.
 Now click Finish.

 If you have Windows Firewall running on your computer, then the security feature will block any connections trying to access the FTP server.
 Use the steps below to allow the FTP server through the firewall.

 - Open Control Panel\All Control Panel Items\Windows Firewall.

 - Click the Allow an app or feature through Windows Firewall link.

 Note: Nowadays firewalls manage by Antivirus application, So either you need to configure/Allow FTP from there or Disable Firewall protection on your Antivirus